 There are at least seven common types of VPN protocols.
 Understand the differences and get to know our recommendations.

 Built from the ground up by ExpressVPN, Lightway is created for the modern world, forgoing features that are no longer needed from a VPN and implementing those that provide a smooth, secure experience.
-Establishing a VPN connection might take only a fraction of a second, depending on your network, and you’ll stay connected to the VPN even when your device switches networks.
-Lightway does the minimum needed to get you connected quickly and securely, so you might even notice less battery usage.
+Establishing a VPN connection takes only a fraction of a second, depending on your network, and you’ll stay connected to the VPN even when your device switches networks.
+Designed to be light on its feet, Lightway gets you connected quickly and securely while using less battery.

 When it comes to security, Lightway uses wolfSSL, whose well-established cryptography library has been extensively vetted by third parties, including against the FIPS 140-2 standard.
+Lightway also includes post-quantum protection by default, shielding you against attackers with access to both classical and quantum computers.
 We’ve published the source code of Lightway on GitHub under an open-source license, ensuring transparency to our users.